Indigenous Law Association

-The Aboriginal Law Students’ Association (ALSA) is a group of McGill Aboriginal and non-Aboriginal Law students committed to raising public awareness about legal issues affecting Canada’s Indigenous populations.
-Aboriginal Law Student Association members also seek to expose students at the Faculty to the legal traditions of Aboriginal peoples in Canada.
-ALSA is a non-hierarchical club open to everyone.
+The Indigenous Law Association is a group of McGill Indigenous and non-Indigenous Law students committed to raising public awareness about legal issues affecting Canada’s Indigenous populations.
+Indigenous Law Association members also seek to expose students at the Faculty to the legal traditions of Indigenous peoples in Canada.
+ILA is a non-hierarchical club open to everyone.

 Indigenous Student Alliance